andikleen/pmu-tools/README.md

 * toplev now can run with the NMI watchdog enabled
 	- This may reduce the need for being root to change this setting
 	- It may still require kernel.perf_event_paranoid settings <1, unless
-	  --single-thread is used.
+	  --single-thread --user is used.
 Some functionality like uncore monitoring requires root or kernel.perf_event_paranoid < 0.
 * toplev now supports running in KVM guests
 	- The guest needs to have the PMU enabled (e.g. -cpu host for qemu)
 	- The guest should report the same CPU type as the host (also -cpu host),